 What to Consider When Hiring Specialised Legal Translators

 Law is a large diverse industry with several areas of specialisation.
 Even a minor misinterpretation or translation deviation from the original document can have tremendous impacts on final outcomes.
-Therefore, professional legal translation generalists are not adequate for some legal translation projects.
-In fact, a complex project may oftentimes require multiple legal subject matter experts (SMEs) to translate content accurately and comprehensively across areas of legal expertise.
+Therefore, general translators can’t professionally handle legal translation projects, unlike specialised legal translators.
+In fact, a complex project may often require multiple legal subject matter experts (SMEs).
+They can translate content accurately and comprehensively across areas of legal expertise.

-Although it is tempting to hire a translation generalist and assume they will have access to resources to find the legal jargon in the target language, this is not wise with regard to legal matters.
+Although it is tempting to hire a general translation, this is not wise with regard to legal matters.
+Don’t assume they will have access to the legal jargon in the target language.
 Using industry glossaries will not be helpful for a general translator that is not well versed in the most up-to-date laws in the applicable country.

 It is important to remember that laws vary significantly from country to country.
-Hiring native speaker professional translators that are also legal experts in the field and specific legal jurisdiction in which your transaction or case will be processed is mandatory.
+Therefore, hiring native professional translators that are also legal experts is mandatory.
+These translators know the specific legal jurisdiction in which your transaction or case will take place.

 Unfortunately, subject matter expertise and fluency in more than one language does not qualify an individual to translate legal materials.
 Professional translators undergo significant training in translation best practices and have years of experience in their specific areas of expertise.

 - Diverse Spectrum of Legal Specialisations: There are so many distinct areas of law, it is impossible for any attorney to be an expert in all of them.
 Just as you would want an oncology expert to translate your cancer-related medical records, you would want a tax specialist familiar with the current legislation in the country of interest to translate your tax documents.
-Unique vocabulary is used in each legal specialisation such as contract law, insurance law, criminal law, family law, real estate law, commercial law, etc.
+Legal translation uses unique terminology such as contract law, insurance law, criminal law, commercial law, etc.

-- Laws Are Always Changing: Laws are constantly being written and modified.
-Translating legal information into multiple languages is a continuous need, so they can be shared and interpreted across borders.
+- Laws Are Always Changing: Governments constantly write and modify laws.
+Therefore, translating legal information into multiple languages is a continuous need.

 - Legal Matters are Crossing International Borders: As global infrastructure and mobility expand, so do the number of multinational legal transactions.
 International law is its own discipline and requires diverse subject matter experts.
 The overlapping of local, regional, national and international jurisdictions creates complexities that need to be carefully managed.